antonkolo/nextjs-ecommerce-store/README.md

 # Online Record Shop built with next.js.

+A user can browse, records in stock, go the individual pages and prelisten tracks via embedded soundcloud / youtube.
+Records can be added to cart and ordered.

 ## Motivation

-This fullstack applicationo is meant as a learning project to get comfortable using react and next js.
+This fullstack application is meant as a learning project to get comfortable using react and next js.

 ## Features